 So I’m staying with the tray but decided to build a stereo mounting bracket that would mount to the frame from the original unit.
 Now my job is to find the ideal gauge of steel to be heavy enough to deter any thefts of this stereo.

 In the first step, I slid the tray back into the dashboard.
 Then I got a magic marker and marked where I wanted to mount my holes for the stereo frame and the dashboard too.

 Once my holes are marked I had to decide what size screws I was going to use for the frame and bracing.
-I decided to go with four 3/8’s carriage bolts.
-These carriage bolts I got were grade #5 and I will be a big part of the anti-theft stereo system.
+I decided to go with four 3/8 carriage bolts.
+These carriage bolts I got were grade #5 and they will be a big part of the anti-theft stereo system.
 So I decided to go with 18 gauge sheet steel for our brackets.
-All I have to do is make a pattern of the stereo where the screws will be located on it and mark the holes where the stereo frame mounts to these brackets.
+All I have to do is make a pattern of the stereo where the screws will be located on it and mark the holes where the stereo frame will mount to these brackets.

-Then I mark up the holes from the stereo with a piece of posterboard which was very easy to do and a time saver.
-Once the holes are marked for the stereo I get to drilling the holes for the stereo itself.
-Before installing the stereo with the tray I go out and do a test fit and our bolts for the bracket and frame all fit in nicely however I had to cut the bolts shorter with a mini hacksaw but I didn’t do it until the stereo was bolted in the truck.
+Then I marked up the holes from the stereo with a piece of posterboard which was very easy to do and a time saver.
+Once the holes are marked for the stereo.
+I get to drill the holes for the stereo itself.
+Before installing the stereo to the tray I went out and did a test fit and our bolts for the bracket and frame all fit in nicely however I had to cut the bolts shorter with a mini hacksaw but I didn’t do it until the stereo was bolted in the truck.